 - Drive Time: 10 minutes

-Do not park at Moqui Cave to visit Moqui Caverns and the sand caves as this parking lot is for paying customers of Moqui Cave only.
-There is plenty of room to park on the sand right at the trailhead.
+Do not park at Moqui Cave to visit the Moqui Caverns sand caves.
+This parking lot is for paying customers of Moqui Cave only.

 How To Get To Moqui Caverns From Zion National Park